Align resident development with municipal priorities

 Top challenges

-Zoning uncertainty
+Zoning CONFUSION

 Lost city revenue